Tabjones/dotFiles/README.md

 * [Ag.vim](https://github.com/rking/ag.vim) Requires
   [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) to be installed.
 * [The custom font for vim-airline](https://github.com/powerline/fonts) requires manual installation.
-They are located into fonts directory
+They are located into fonts directory.
 * [CtrlP C Matching Extension](https://github.com/JazzCore/ctrlp-cmatcher)
   requires compilation.
 See the steps [in its readme](https://github.com/JazzCore/ctrlp-cmatcher).